Order of the Crown of Selangor: Grand Commander

-Knight Commander
+Commander

 It is awarded in a set of breast star, a badge and a red coloured sash with a yellow stripe, worn from right shoulder to the left waist.

-The shape and size of the badge is the same as the Knight Grand Commander's except the symbols are shown on a flat background, replacing the engraved emblem in the red enamel background in the former.
-The breast star is also of the same size and shape as Knight Grand Commander's but without the five-pointed silver star.
+The shape and size of the badge is the same as the Grand Commander's except the symbols are shown on a flat background, replacing the engraved emblem in the red enamel background in the former.
+The breast star is also of the same size and shape as Grand Commander's but without the five-pointed silver star.

 The male sash is made of 10 cm wide red silk cloth with a 2 cm wide yellow band in the middle.
 To the left and right of the band are two 0.35 cm wide red strips and two 0.35 cm wide yellow strips.
 The female sash is 5.7 cm in width with a 1.14 cm wide yellow band in its center.
 Similar to the male sash, it has two red strips and two yellow strips, both are 0.19 cm wide to the right of the yellow band in the middle of the sash.

 The sash was included in the award from 25 February 1999.

 Male recipients of Dato Paduka Mahkota Selangor (DPMS) will carry the title Dato' and their female spouse Datin.
 Female recipients of the order will carry the title Datin Paduka.
 Husbands of female recipients will not carry any title.

 Dato Paduka Mahkota Selangor (DPMS) can be awarded up to 20 people at one time and the maximum number of recipients is 600 people.